parashardhapola/pscheduler/README.rst

 Setup
 -----

-* This pscheduler service is critical dependent upon the usage of shred filesystem across the remote machines.
+* This pscheduler service is critical dependent upon the usage of shared filesystem across the remote machines.
 Setup NFS for all the remote machines.
 * Have same login credentials for all the remote machines.
 * Basic Linux utilities like *ssh* and *nohup* should be installed on all the remote machines.